MonashMath/SCI1022/Git.md

 ### 1.8.2.
 Connecting to GitHub with SSH keys
 <a id="markdown-connecting-to-github-with-ssh-keys" name="connecting-to-github-with-ssh-keys"></a>

 Once you have signed up for GitHub, you have to generate a [public/private pair](https://en.wikipedia.org/wiki/Public-key_cryptography) of [SSH](https://en.wikipedia.org/wiki/Secure_Shell) keys, and then, to link the public SSH key  just generated with your account.
 In a nutshell, a public/private SSH key pair lets you authenticate against GitHub without having to introduce your GitHub's account password each time that you need to interact with GitHub from the command-line.
-To this end, we have to execute the following command and follow the instructions (essentially press the Return key twice):
+To this end, we have to execute the following command and follow the instructions (essentially press the Return key three times):

 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "myname@monash.edu"